Why Literacy Matters

 Pennsylvania is in a Literacy Crisis

-Right now, just 33% of Pennsylvania fourth graders read proficiently.
-That means sixty-seven percent of fourth grade students can’t read at grade level.
+Right now, just 1 in 3 Pennsylvania fourth graders read on grade level.
+That means 67% of fourth grade students can’t read proficiently.

 Fourth grade marks a pivotal transition from “learning to read” to “reading to learn.”
 Without strong literacy skills by this point, students are far more likely to struggle across subjects, fall behind academically, and face long-term barriers to success.